 As leaders, early adopters have a great understanding of the technology landscape both inside and outside of their company.
 They also have a higher tolerance for risk and a greater ability to see the potential of new technology than most of their colleagues.

 We typically recognize B2B early adopters by these signs:

 - They’re actively looking for a competitive edge.

 - They have the ability to find new uses for a technology.

-- They exert some kind of technological leadership in their companies (although they may not be in a leadership position);
+- Sometimes they exert some kind of technological leadership in their companies (although they may not be in a leadership position);